 I will give it a try and I am sure it will be a hit with the kids.
 I’ll reserve my opinion until after my taste test.
 If its a hit in other countries it surly will be a hit here.

 A 19-year-old college student and pizza delivery driver made sure his pizza made it into the hands of its owners, even after being stabbed.
 According to police reports, Josh Lewis was delivering pizza for Spinelli’s Pizza in Louisville, Kentucky when he was approached by an assailant.
 The assailant demanded Lewis’ car keys.
-Lewis was complying when the assailant stabbed him in the back and fled.

 Lewis, who luckily was delivering his pizza to the local hospital, stumbled inside.
 He completed the transaction then promptly collapsed in the emergency room.
 The wound tore through the teens muscles and collapsed his lung.
 He was transferred to The University of Louisville Hospital, a high level trauma center, shortly after his collapse.
 As of Wednesday he was listed in stable condition following surgery to repair internal damage.

-The pizzeria is showed their support for Lewis by holding a fundraiser.
-The business donated 50% of their daily proceeds to the Lewis and his family.
 The money will hopefully offset the medical bills and the travel expenses that were incurred.
 His family resides in Detroit and drove down to Kentucky to be with Lewis as he recovers from his injuries.
 STX Entertainment, who you can check out on their Wikipedia page noted that a GoFundMe page has also been created to support the victim.

 You’ve heard the recent buzz, right?
 The new information that saturated fats are supposedly now okay for us to eat in some capacity?
 Click Here.
 Well, that’s good news, because Little Caesar’s is unveiling what appears to be both a tasty and fat laden new pizza this coming Monday.
 Can you say bacon?
 Better say it again!
 This new pizza will have three-and-a-half linear feet of this stuff wrapped around its crust.
 So, if you don’t care about whether science currently thinks saturated fat is good or saturated fat is bad but you want to try this greasy meal, you won’t likely mind the 23 grams of fat that each slice also contains.
 Haidar Barbouti knows that the only down-side for you might be if you really liked Little Caesars’ Soft Pretzel Crust Pepperoni Pizza, which is now being taken off the menu.